-708 Goderich Street Port Elgin Library Port Elgin Carnegie Library built 1908.
-3-90 317 High Street Shady Lane Cottages Southampton Dwelling built in the 1860s.
-Former home of Wiliam Busby who also owned the Busby House hotel.
-3021 221 Clarendon Street The 3 Sisters Southampton Circa 1853 dwelling of James Cathay, Missionary and School Master of the "Indian Village."
-3038 97 Huron Street South The Bowden House Southampton Dwelling built in 1870s by the family that owned the Forsyth Shirt Company.
+97 Huron Street South The Bowden House Southampton Dwelling built in 1870s by the family that owned the Forsyth Shirt Company.
 3072 22 Victoria Street North Tew Property Southampton Early cottage that survived the Great Fire of 1886.
 4008 PL 817, Lt 51-74, Blk A Nodwell Park Port Elgin Nodwell Park is an archaeological site that represents an early 14th century Indigenous settlement.
 32-93 18 Huron Street North Captain Spence House Southampton 1850s Regency style cottage constructed by Captain John Spence, early settler.
 98-20 56 Front Street South Aunt Annie's Place Southampton Dwelling of Annie Longe from circa 1840s.
 2088 268 Spence Street Belcher Home Southampton Dwelling built circa 1874.
-Former home of Alexander Belcher, 4014

-Southampton's first mayor from 1905-1908.
-30 Grosvenor Street Southampton Queen Anne dwelling built in 1892 by Henry Harmer Jr, for whom Harmer Street was named.
+Former home of Alexander Belcher, Southampton's first mayor from 1905-1908.
+4014 30 Grosvenor Street Southampton Queen Anne dwelling built in 1892 by Henry Harmer Jr, for whom Harmer Street was named.
 109-2023 47 Albert Street North St. Andrew's Presbyterian Church Southampton Gothic revival church built in 1862, associated with early settlement and founding of Southampton.
+64-2023

-64-2023 117 Huron Street Southampton Two-storey Colonial Revival residence clad in stucco and wood, built in 1897.
-70-2024
+117 Huron Street Southampton Two-storey Colonial Revival residence clad in 70-2024 stucco and wood, built in 1897.

-Many of these designating by-laws do not conform to the prescribed format under the Ontario Heritage Act.
-As per prescribed requirements in the Ontario Heritage Act, the following is required within a designating by-law:
+Of note is the fact that many of these designating by-laws do not conform to the prescribed format under the Ontario Heritage Act.
+Per prescribed requirements in the Ontario Heritage Act, the following is required within a designating by-law:

-- municipal address of the property (if it exists); - the legal description of the property, including the property identifier number that relates to the property; - a general description of where the property is located within the municipality, for example, the name of the neighbourhood in which the property is located and the nearest major intersection to the property; - The by-law must contain one or more of the following that identifies each area of the property that has cultural heritage value or interest: a site plan, scale drawing or description in writing - The statement explaining the cultural heritage value or interest of the property must identify which of the criteria for designation are met and explain how each criterion in met - The description of the heritage attributes must explain how each heritage attribute contributes to the cultural heritage value or interest of the property interest or heritage attributes, it is recommended that new designating by-laws are prepared for adoption by Council.
+- municipal address of the property (if it exists); - the legal description of the property, including the property identifier number that relates to the property; - a general description of where the property is located within the municipality, for example, the name of the neighbourhood in which the property is located and the nearest major intersection to the property; - The by-law must contain one or more of the following that identifies each area of the property that has cultural heritage value or interest: a site plan, scale drawing or description in writing - The statement explaining the cultural heritage value or interest of the property must identify which of the criteria for designation are met and explain how each criterion in met - The description of the heritage attributes must explain how each heritage attribute contributes to the cultural heritage value or interest of the property

+Designation by-laws must meet the OHA prescribed format to afford these properties full protection under the Ontario Heritage Act.
+Given that most of the designating by-laws do not include a statement of cultural heritage value or interest or heritage attributes, it is recommended that new designating by-laws are prepared for adoption by Council.
 Once adopted and in-effect, the old designating by-laws can be repealed.

-The Town's existing designating by-laws should be updated to follow the prescribed format to afford these properties full protection under the Ontario Heritage Act.
-Given that most of the designating by-laws do not include a statement of cultural heritage value or